History of the World Wide Web: Web 3.0 and Web3

 The extension of the Web to facilitate data exchange was explored as an approach to create a Semantic Web (sometimes called Web 3.0).
 This involved using machine-readable information and interoperability standards to enable context-understanding programs to intelligently select information for users.
 Continued extension of the Web has focused on connecting devices to the Internet, coined Intelligent Device Management.
 As Internet connectivity becomes ubiquitous, manufacturers have started to leverage the expanded computing power of their devices to enhance their usability and capability.
 Through Internet connectivity, manufacturers are now able to interact with the devices they have sold and shipped to their customers, and customers are able to interact with the manufacturer (and other providers) to access a lot of new content.

+This phenomenon has led to the rise of the Internet of Things (IoT), where modern devices are connected through sensors, software, and other technologies that exchange information with other devices and systems on the Internet.
+This creates an environment where data can be collected and analyzed instantly, providing better insights and improving the decision-making process.
+Additionally, the integration of AI with IoT devices continues to improve their capabilities, allowing them to predict customer needs and perform tasks, increasing efficiency and user satisfaction.

 Web3 (sometimes also referred to as Web 3.0) is an idea for a decentralized Web based on public blockchains, smart contracts, digital tokens and digital wallets.

+Beyond Web 3.0

+The next generation of the Web is often termed Web 4.0, but its definition is not clear.
+According to some sources, it is a Web that involves artificial intelligence, the internet of things, pervasive computing, ubiquitous computing and the Web of Things among other concepts.
+According to the European Union, Web 4.0 is "the expected fourth generation of the World Wide Web.
+Using advanced artificial and ambient intelligence, the internet of things, trusted blockchain transactions, virtual worlds and XR capabilities, digital and real objects and environments are fully integrated and communicate with each other, enabling truly intuitive, immersive experiences, seamlessly blending the physical and digital worlds".

 Historiography

-Historiography of the Web poses specific challenges including, disposable data, missing links, lost content and archived websites, which have consequences for web historians.
+Historiography of the Web poses specific challenges, including disposable data, missing links, lost content and archived websites, which have consequences for web historians.
 Sites such as the Internet Archive aim to preserve content.